davidsu98/flight-deals-start/README.md

 - pre-selected destinations ---> most popular destinations as grossed on Tequila
 - altering prices (avg low price of past year)
 - integrate multi-city

+- Understand an itenirary as an input and provide flights. multi-city mode.
+Whispers API